danielabar/webpack-pluralsight/README.md

 > Learning Webpack with Pluralsight [course](https://app.pluralsight.com/library/courses/webpack-fundamentals/table-of-contents)

 Replaces task runners such as Grunt and Gulp.
-And is also a module loader.
+And is also a module loader, replaces RequireJS and Browserify.
 Can load any module format such as AMD, CommonJS, ES6 modules.

+Uses npm to manage all dependencies, not Bower.

 Can also bundle css into the final bundle.js.